DikDns/DikDns/README.md

 - 👀 I’m interested in Game Industry
 - 🌱 I’m currently learning on Developing Website
 - 📫 How to reach me dikdnssocial@gmail.com
+-   🛠 To Do List :
+-   Finishing Documentation Page
--   🛠 Doing on my Web Portfolio Projects
+-   Create DikDns Portfolio Page
+-   Create Andika Eka Kurnia Portfolio Page
+-   Create Website with a Login System

 <!---